Syntax : Escape Characters, Delimiters and Quotes

 To refer to the pathname above use %* rather than %1 %2 %3 - the %* will cover all parameters - even if there are more than %9

-You can apply Extended Filename syntax to %* with the following workaround:
+You can apply Extended Filename syntax to %* by passing the value to a subroutine:

 @ECHO OFF